wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - `CassandraKijiTableReader` has a few missing functions that should be easy to add (e.g., `bulkGet`).
 - We need a C* version of `AtomicKijiPutter`.
+  - The only trick here is figuring out how to do the compare-and-set
+  - CQL has support for "lightweight transactions" that perform compare-and-set, but it is not clear how to use these with batch operations.
+(I have an e-mail out to the Cassandra users list about this.)
 - The various table readers and writers are still missing some functionality (e.g., different flavors of deletes).
 These shouldn't be too hard to add.